RALLY: Role-Adaptive LLM-Driven Yoked Navigation for Agentic UAV Swarms: Role-Adaptive LLM-driven Yoked Navigation

 The underlying distributed nature of the DS-CEFC task makes a direct fine-tuning of LLM incompetent for reasonable multi-agent collaboration.
 As illustrated in Fig. \ref{RMIX}, each distributed agent $i$ feeds its current local observation $\bm{o}_i^t$, and computes the obtainable optimal role satisfying:

 By Eq. \eqref{def:value_functions}, in dynamic multi-agent adversarial tasks, instantaneous reward $R$ cannot directly reflect the contribution from the choice of role $k_{i}^{t}$.
 To address this issue, we propose an RMIX-assisted credit-assignment mechanism to evaluate each agent's role choices.
-Notably, considering the significant inference latency of LLM, which results in higher costs for acquiring training samples, we introduce a semi-offline learning approach to improve sample efficiency.
+Also, we consider the significant inference latency of LLM, which results in higher costs for acquiring training samples.
+In particular, with $8$ agents and $3$ roles each, the dimension of joint role space turns $3^8$, and when combined with sparse, adversarial rewards, this makes pure online exploration extremely difficult.
+Therefore, we resort to an offline learning approach to improve sample efficiency.
 Similar to Curriculum Learning (CL)\cite{Wang2020ACS}, we first exploit the zero-shot capability of LLM (e.g., GPT-4o\cite{Hurst2024GPT4oSC}) via API to obtain its role assignment strategy $\bm{\pi}_{\text{GPT}}$.
+To clarify, $\bm{\pi}_{\text{GPT}}$ refers to the online GPT4o-API version, rather than any locally fine-tuned large model.
 By interacting with the environment under local observation $\bm{o}_i^t$, the mid-layer policy $\bm{\pi}_{M}$ and the physical flight controller $\bm{\pi}_{L}$, we record GPT's preliminary role suggestions ${k}_{i_\text{GPT}}$ and store the related transition quadruple $\langle {\bm o}_{i},{k}_{i_\text{GPT}},\bm{s}',R\rangle$ into a replay buffer $\mathcal{B}_R$, where $\bm{s}'$ denotes the transitioned state.
-This offline data collection runs in parallel with LLM consensus reasoning, enabling RMIX to assist the LLM in understanding role assignments and reducing the cold-start overhead from ineffective exploration.
+This offline data collection runs in parallel with LLM consensus reasoning and seeds the replay buffer with sensible role assignments, enabling RMIX to assist the LLM in understanding role assignments and reducing the cold-start overhead from ineffective exploration.

 Inspired by \cite{QMIX}, RMIX aggregates individual role-value estimates $Q_i(\bm{o}_i^{t},k_i^t)$ into a global value $Q_\text{tot}$ via a two-layer Multi-Layer Perceptron (MLP).
 Let $\bm{Q}^t=[Q_1(\bm{o}_1^{t},k_1^t),\ldots,Q_N(\bm{o}_N^{t},k_{N}^t)]$.
 A small hypernetwork conditioned on the global state $\bm{s}^t$ produces nonnegative weights, by enforcing: